wp-plugins/custom-menu-wizard/readme.txt

 == Changelog ==

+= 1.2.0 =

+* added custom_menu_wizard shortcode, to run the widget from within content

+* moved the 'no ancestor' fallback into new Fallback collapsible section, and added a fallback for Current Item with no children

+* fixed a bug with optgroups/options made available for the 'Children of' selector after the widget has been saved (also affected disabled fields and styling)

+* don't include menus with no items

+* updated demo.html

 = 1.1.0 =

 * added 'Current Root Item' and 'Current Parent Item' to the `Children of` filter